Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 > You can get full code [here](kotlinx-coroutines-javafx/src/test/kotlin/guide/example-ui-blocking-03.kt).

-You can now enjoy full-speed naive Fibonacci computation without blocking UI thread.
+You can now enjoy full-speed naive Fibonacci computation without blocking the UI thread.
 All we need is `run(CommonPool)`.

-Note, that because the `fib` function is invoked from a single actor in our code, there is at most one concurrent computation of it at any given time, so this code has a natural limit on the resource utilization.
+Note, that because the `fib` function is invoked from the single actor in our code, there is at most one concurrent computation of it at any given time, so this code has a natural limit on the resource utilization.
-It can saturate at most on CPU core at any given time.
+It can saturate at most one CPU core.

 ## Lifecycle